 XpoLog is available for free.
 If you just want to split up your Apache log files, then the free version will be good enough.
 To deal with larger volumes of data and employ the system for analysis, then you might have to step up to one of the paid plans.

 The free version allows you to process up to 1 GB of data per day, and the system will retain that data for five days.
 You could always write out the records to text files to get around that five day limit.
 The cheapest paid plan offers exactly the same data throughput limit and data retention period as the free service, so it is difficult to see why anyone would pay the $9 per month price tag for that package.
 More expensive plans give you an unlimited data retention period, with the cheapest unlimited option including an allowance of 1GB data throughput per day for $39 per month.
 You get progressively larger daily data throughput allowances at each price point.
 The top plan gives you a data throughput of 8GB per day and costs $534 per month.
-You have to pay for the service annually in advance, even though it is priced per month.
+You have to pay for the service annually in advance, even though it has a monthly price.
 You can also buy a perpetual license.

 Probably the closest alternative to Cronolog, Managelogs is written in “C.” Not only is the utility free, but the source code is available for you to read through.
 The program is specifically designed to manage Apache web server logs.